Ailsa Mellon Bruce: Personal life

-She obtained a divorce from her husband in Palm Beach, Florida in April 1945 on the grounds of "desertion and mental cruelty", receiving sole custody of their 11-year-old daughter.
+After residing in Rome and Washington, David and Ailsa by the late 1930s lived increasingly apart.
+Stationed in London during the Second World War, David met and fell in love with Evangeline Bell.
+Ailsa obtained a divorce from her husband in Palm Beach, Florida in April 1945 on the grounds of "desertion and mental cruelty", and Ailsa received sole custody of their 11-year-old daughter.
 Following their divorce, her ex-husband would later become the United States Ambassador to the United Kingdom from 1961 to 1969, the same position her father held.

 After her divorce, Mrs. Bruce was in a long rumored relationship with G. Lauder Greenway of the Lauder Greenway Family.
 In addition to their personal links, Greenway was a longtime trustee of Bruce's Avalon Foundation.

 She died on August 25, 1969, at Roosevelt Hospital in New York City.
 She had homes at 960 Fifth Avenue, a beach house in Atlantic Beach, NY, and a 121-acre estate in Syosset, New York on Long Island.
 Her obituary in The New York Times called her the "Richest Woman in U.S."

 Descendants

 When Audrey and her husband, Stephen Currier, died in a presumed plane crash in 1967, leaving three young children – Andrea Currier, Lavinia Currier, and Michael Stephen Currier (1961–1998), she decided to bequeath her collection of 18th-century English furniture and ceramics to the Carnegie Institute of Pittsburgh, Pennsylvania.